-Institutional approval, institutional review, validation and revalidation processes are based on the principle of peer review delivered through a panel of suitably qualified and experienced people.
+Institutional approval, institutional review, validation and revalidation processes are based on the principle of peer review delivered through a panel of suitably qualified and experienced academics and industry experts.
 Authority for all approval rests with the CuPC.
-The approval process is complete once the conclusions have been considered at the committee and all conditions have been met.
+The approval process is complete once the conclusions have been considered at the committee and all conditions have been met by the partner.

-Each panel must include an appropriate balance in its membership and operate in the context of the University's requirements for institutional approval and programme approval as set out in this handbook.
+Each panel must include an appropriate balance in its membership and operate in the context of the OU's requirements for institutional approval and programme approval as set out in this handbook.

-A1.4 The supporting role of the University
+A1.4 The supporting role of the OU

-In addition to establishing the conditions for institutional and programme approval, the University supports the validation and revalidation processes and seeks to promote and maintain high academic standards by:
+In addition to establishing the conditions for institutional and programme (re)approval, the OU supports the validation and revalidation processes and seeks to promote and maintain high academic standards by:

-- providing a framework of policies designed to foster the development of institutions as strong, cohesive and self-critical academic communities; - acting as a source of information and advice about good practice in respect of all matters relating to academic quality and standards; - providing a forum for debate on matters of academic and institutional development;
+- Providing a framework of policies designed to foster the development of institutions as strong, cohesive and self-critical academic communities; - Acting as a source of information and advice about good practice in respect of all matters relating to academic quality and standards; - Providing a forum for debate on matters of academic and institutional development;

-facilitating collaboration and interaction between the University, institutions offering programmes leading to its awards, and national and international organisations, including professional bodies, employers and students.
+Facilitating collaboration and interaction between the OU, institutions offering programmes leading to its awards, and national and international organisations, including professional bodies, employers and students.

-Appointing External Examiners for validated awards and attending all examination or assessment boards where awards are made in the University's name or where progression is agreed.
+Appointing External Examiners for validated awards and attending all examination or assessment boards where awards are made in the OU's name or where progression is agreed.

-A1.5 The powers of the University
+A1.5 The powers of the OU

-The assurance of the academic standards of the validated programmes offered as OU validated awards is a matter of prime importance to the University.
-The University will take any action it considers necessary under its Royal Charter to protect the quality of validated programmes of study and the standard of its validated awards.
+The assurance of the academic standards of the validated programmes offered as OU validated awards is a matter of prime importance to the OU.
+The OU will take any action it considers necessary under its Royal Charter to protect the quality of validated programmes of study and the standard of its validated awards.